Uniforms of the United States Coast Guard Auxiliary: Flight Suit

 Auxiliarists engaged in aviation activities wear the standard green Nomex one-piece CWU 27/P flight suit worn by military flight crews but with Auxiliary insignia.
 The Coast Guard considers flight suits to be "organizational clothing" rather than standard uniforms (i.e., clothing issued by local commands for special work situations to be worn in those situations only).
 Accordingly, they are not authorized outside of conducting flight operations.

 Auxiliary flight suits may include the shoulder patch of the local Coast Guard Air Station with which they are affiliated.

 Hot Weather Uniform

 The "Hot Weather Uniform," consists of the ODU t-shirt, dark blue cargo shorts, and baseball cap.
 Either brown leather boat shoes or black ankle boots may be worn.
 The Hot Weather Uniform was formerly authorized for active duty personnel but was discontinued because it was felt the uniform did not look professional enough for military personnel.
 It was, however, permitted to remain in service with the Auxiliary.

 Auxiliary Alternate Working Uniform

 The "Auxiliary Alternate Working Uniform" (or "AWU") is an alternative to the ODU for those members who either do not meet Coast Guard height, weight, and grooming standards, or simply prefer not to wear military-style uniforms.
-It consists of a dark blue polo shirt with the Coast Guard Auxiliary crest embroidered over the left breast, dark blue Dickies workwear cargo pants, and black boots or boat shoes.
+It consists of a dark blue polo shirt with the Coast Guard Auxiliary crest embroidered over the left breast, dark blue cargo pants, and black boots or boat shoes.